CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Shrine TFA Battles: Witch's Memoirs (500 words for 0-1)
     - ShrinePoly Battles: Poly Wignow (314 words for 0-1)
   - WATER: Swamplands, SacredS Battles: Swamp Wignow (500 words for 0-1)
-  - DUST: DFO Battles: Dust Wignow (444 words for 1), Osalyu (750 words for 1), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 1-3)
+  - DUST: DFO Battles: Caretaker (1200 words for 1-3), Dust Wignow (444 words for 1), Osalyu (750 words for 1), Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 1-3)
 - **Buy:** FOREST: MT Item Shop/Edrie's Market: 32 Coins
 - **Sell price:** 8 Coins (don't sell unless you have >500)
 - **Used for:**